 Have you booked a trip that you have to cancel because of the coronavirus?
 Or would you like to return from a risk area?
 Here you will find answers about when the travel insurance pays out under the cancellation costs and personal assistance modules and everything else you need to know about the coronavirus.

-The recommendation issued by the Federal Council to forgo non-urgent travel abroad if possible has been in effect since October 28, 2020.
-On December 18, 2020, the Federal Council issued a general recommendation, and since this date the recommendation has also applied for domestic travel.
-If you booked your international travel before October 28, 2020, or your domestic travel before December 18, 2020, you are covered under the following condition.
-At the time of booking, there were no travel warnings issued by the FOPH/FDFA or entry restrictions for the destination country and there was also no clear indication that travel warnings or restrictions would be in place at the time of departure.
+You benefit from insurance coverage under the following condition: At the time of booking, there were no travel warnings issued by the FOPH/FDFA or entry restrictions for the destination country and there was also no foreseeable indication that travel warnings or restrictions would be in place at the time of departure.

 The following also applies as a travel restriction: Quarantine upon arrival or departure, lockdowns of individual destinations, and closures of restaurants, museums, or attractions/popular destinations.